Margaret Rhodes

-Margaret Rhodes LVO (née Elphinstone; 9 June 1925 – 25 November 2016) was a British aristocrat and a first cousin of Queen Elizabeth II and Princess Margaret, Countess of Snowdon.
-From 1991 to 2002, she served as Woman of the Bedchamber to her aunt Queen Elizabeth The Queen Mother.
+Margaret Rhodes LVO (née Elphinstone; 9 June 1925 – 25 November 2016) was a British aristocrat, niece of Queen Elizabeth The Queen Mother and first cousin of Queen Elizabeth II and Princess Margaret, Countess of Snowdon.
+From 1991 to 2002, she served as Woman of the Bedchamber to her aunt, the Queen Mother.

 Early life and education

-Born Margaret Elphinstone in Westminster, London, Rhodes was the youngest daughter of the 16th Lord Elphinstone and his wife, Lady Mary Bowes-Lyon, an elder sister of Queen Elizabeth The Queen Mother.
+Born The Honourable Margaret Elphinstone in Westminster, London, Rhodes was the youngest daughter of the 16th Lord Elphinstone and his wife, Lady Mary Bowes-Lyon, an elder sister of Queen Elizabeth The Queen Mother.
 Her uncle-in-law King George VI was her godfather.
 Less than a year older than her cousin Elizabeth, she was a frequent playmate of the future Queen.
 During the Second World War she lived at Windsor Castle and Buckingham Palace, and took a secretarial course.
 On 20 November 1947, she was a bridesmaid to Princess Elizabeth at her wedding to Philip Mountbatten, Duke of Edinburgh.

 Career

 During World War II, she worked as a secretary for MI6.
-She was a Woman of the Bedchamber – a mix of lady-in-waiting and companion – to her aunt, Queen Elizabeth The Queen Mother, from 1991 until the latter's death in 2002.
+She was a Woman of the Bedchamber – a mix of lady-in-waiting and companion – to her aunt Queen Elizabeth The Queen Mother, from 1991 until the latter's death in 2002.

 In the 2000 Birthday Honours Rhodes was appointed Lieutenant of the Royal Victorian Order (LVO).
 She lived in the Garden House, a grace and favour residence in Windsor Great Park.
 In the run-up to the Queen's 80th birthday in April 2006, Rhodes gave an interview to the BBC in which she stated her belief that the Queen would not abdicate.

 Her autobiography, The Final Curtsey, was published in 2011.
 She was the castaway on BBC Radio 4's Desert Island Discs on 3 June 2012.

 Rhodes appeared in seven documentaries about her first cousin Queen Elizabeth II.

 On 27 November 2016, Buckingham Palace confirmed that Rhodes had died, aged 91, on 25 November following a short illness.
 The Queen and the Duke of Edinburgh attended her funeral in the Royal Chapel of All Saints, Windsor Great Park, on 12 December 2016, accompanied by the Duke of York, the Earl and Countess of Wessex, the Duke and Duchess of Gloucester, and Princess Alexandra, The Hon.
 Lady Ogilvy.